 Owen Ever moved to New Orleans in 2009 after attending the Maryland Institute College of Art.
 Here, in collaboration with many, he has fostered a life as an interdisciplinary theater maker.
 With Goat in the Road he has contributed to This Sweaty City, Numb and Uncle Vanya Quarterlife Crisis.
 Ever is the properties and set designer for LOUD: New Orleans Queer Youth Theater and has performed with The Black Forest Fancies, New Noise, Skin Horse, Allways Theater and Vagabond Inventions.
 He is a curator and docent at the New Orleans Pharmacy Museum and for two spellbound weeks each summer he becomes Professor Kerfuffle of the Hogwarts camp for young wizards.

 Denise Frazier: An interest in Cuban politics and African Diaspora culture within Latin America led her to New Orleans where she received an MA and PhD in Latin American Studies at Tulane University.
 Frazier’s graduate studies in Cuba and Brazil aligned with her interest in contemporary music, specifically hip hop, and public performance.
-She frequently plays violin with performance organizations and musicians around the city, and has performed with several local New Orleans musicians and performances artists.
+She frequently plays violin with performance organizations and musicians around the city, including Les Cenelles and The Ramshackle Revival.

-Jeremy Guyton is a dancer, choreographer, and teaching artist currently serving as the Youth Programs Director at Dancing Grounds.
+Jeremy Guyton is a dancer, choreographer, and teaching artist currently pursuing his MFA in Dance at Florida State University.
 A Los Angeles native, he attended Georgetown University where he received a B.A. in Theatre and Performance Studies in 2012.
-Prior to joining the Dancing Grounds staff, Jeremy taught Kindergarten (2012-13, 2013-14) and K-3 Dance (2014-15) at Success Preparatory Academy.
-He is obsessed with cheese.
+Prior to returning to graduate school, Jeremy served as the Youth Programs Director at Dancing Grounds.
+He has a third nipple.

 Dylan Hunter is an actor and a musician originally from Birmingham, Alabama.
 In his past three years in New Orleans he has appeared on the stage numerous times, most recently as Macbeth in Skin Horse Theatre's production of, you guessed it, William Shakespeare's Macbeth, being called for his part "a young actor to watch" by New Orlean's Gambit magazine.
 He has worked with Goat in the Road on their Sweaty City City podcast series, playing the piano and a variety of colorful characters, including a drunk or two.
 Other parts include the Cheshire Cat in NOLA Project's Adventures in Wonderland, Alder in Cripple Creek Theatre Company's Possum Kingdom, and Jim, Tom, and Kenneth in Clybourne Park (Cripple Creek).
 In addition to his time on stage, he also pursues his passions for collage and Peruvian hang-gliding.
 Or does he?

-Francesca McKenzie is a theatre maker, educator, community organizer and yogi originally from California and now at home in New Orleans.
-She has performed with numerous local companies such as Junebug Productions, Le Petit Vieux Carre, The NOLA Project, and Jefferson Performing Arts Society, and is also a company member of Cripple Creek Theatre Co.
-Past credits include Bride Love in Southern Rep's Lily's Revenge, Titania in Tulane Shakespeare Festival’s A Midsummer Nights Dream and direction for Cripple Creek Theatre Co.'s Clybourne Park.
+Francesca McKenzie is a theatre maker, educator, community organizer and yogi originally from California and now based in the Bronx.
+She has performed with numerous New Orleans companies such as Junebug Productions, Le Petit Vieux Carre, The NOLA Project, and Jefferson Performing Arts Society, and was also a company member of Cripple Creek Theatre Co.
+Past credits include Anna in Numb, Bride Love in Southern Rep's Lily's Revenge, Titania in Tulane Shakespeare Festival’s A Midsummer Nights Dream and direction for Cripple Creek Theatre Co.'s Clybourne Park.
+Off-Broadway: Gloria: A Life (Daryl Roth Theatre), Kenny's Tavern (59E59).
+Regional: Good Person of Szechwan (CalShakes), Sheddin' (Horizon Theatre), Twelfth Night (Mu Performing Arts).
 She has written blogs on New Orleans theater for ArtsFwd (artsfwd.org) and HowlRound (howlround.com).
-Francesca is a graduate of The New Movement improv school and a member of the improv troupe Horse Cops.
-When she isn't performing or producing theatrical work, you may find her teaching playwriting classes through GRP's Play/Write program or teaching yoga in the greater New Orleans area.
+Francesca is a graduate of Yale School of Drama with an MFA in Acting.
 McKenzie believes in theatre as a tool for relationship building and liberation.
 Follow her @cheskamckenzie.

 Kyle Sheehan is a sound and graphic designer in New Orleans.
 He has been a part of several amazing projects since moving to New Orleans, including This Sweaty City and Shipwrecked!
 Storytelling Showcase.
 In addition to his work with Goat in the Road, he is the artistic director for Neutrons Protons magazine.
 Kyle studied filmmaking in Colorado, philosophy in Maryland, and plenty of other things here in New Orleans.
 He is thrilled to be a part of this ensemble.